shannon-lab/zapdos/doc/content/getting_started/using_zapdos.md

 The `--color off` option is to de-clutter the log file from extraneous mark-up resulting from the displayed console text colors.

 For parallelism, users can use the Message Passing Interface protocol (MPI).
+The [MPICH](https://www.mpich.org/) implementation of MPI is provided with the MOOSE environment packages.
 A parallel simulation using 4 processors can be run with the following basic syntax:

 ```bash
 mpiexec -n 4 ~/projects/zapdos/zapdos-opt -i example_input.i